From Fontainebleau-Forêt to Bois-le-Roi following the blue trails.

 Description of the walk

 N.B.
-Service to the forest stop is limited (see the practical information section for more details):
+Services to the forest stop are limited (see further details in the practical information section):

-~ It is only served in the direction from Paris to Montargis.
-Passengers alight at the front of the train, on the gravel platform that serves as the station platform.
+~ It is only served on the Paris to Montargis route.
+Passengers alight at the front of the train, on the gravel platform which serves as a platform.

 Blue signposting

-(S) With your back to the railway line, turn left, walk along the railway line on your left and ignore the paths on your right.
-After about 200 metres, turn left and go under the railway line.
+(S) With your back to the railway line, turn left, walk along the railway line on your left and ignore the paths branching off to the right.
+After about 250 m, turn left and go under the railway line.
 On the other side, turn immediately right along the railway line.
 After about 50 metres, the path turns left into the forest.
 Follow this path as it winds through the undergrowth.
-At a junction, go straight ahead.
+At a junction, go straight on.

-(1) Cross the road carefully and continue straight ahead on the path marked No. 15 towards Carrefour des Écouettes.
-At the next crossroads, continue straight ahead.
-At the end of the path, cross the D138 carefully.
-On the other side, go through a forest barrier, walk a few metres along a wide path and immediately turn left to follow the marked path.
+(1) Cross the D116 with care and continue straight ahead on path no. 15 towards the Carrefour des Écouettes.
+At the next junction, continue straight ahead.
+At the end of the path, cross the D138 with care.
+On the other side, go through a forest gate, walk about fifteen metres along a wide track and immediately turn left to follow the signposted path.

 No markings